Aquarium Field Trips

 How many living and nonliving things can you find in a tide pool?
 Students will participate in a simulation of animal interactions in tide pools after learning how the Earth, Moon and Sun cause the tides.

-4th Grade – Fascinating Fossils
+4th Grade – Fossils of Utah

 5th Grade – Fish Characteristics

 What makes a fish, a fish?
 Explore the anatomy of interesting aquatic creatures and learn how inherited traits play a role in the struggle for survival.
+Students learn the names of each fish fin and participate in an activity that demonstrates inheritance of traits from parents.

 6th Grade – Microorganisms